thinhhuynh/saleor/CONTRIBUTING.md

 Running `poetry lock` generates `poetry.lock` which has all versions pinned.

 You can install Poetry by using `pip install --pre poetry` or by following the official installation guide [here](https://github.com/sdispater/poetry#installation).
-We recommend using at least version `1.0.0b` as it contains many fixes and features that Saleor relies on.
+We recommend using at least version `1.0.0b` as it contains many fixes and features that WeenSpace relies on.

 *Tip:* We recommend that you use this workflow and keep `pyproject.toml` as well as `poetry.lock` under version control to make sure all computers and environments run exactly the same code.

 ## Coding style

-Saleor uses various tools to maintain a common coding style and help with development.
+WeenSpace uses various tools to maintain a common coding style and help with development.
 To install all the development tools, use [Poetry](https://python-poetry.org):

 ```shell
 poetry install
 ```

-Saleor uses the [pre-commit](https://pre-commit.com/#install) tool to check and automatically fix any formatting issue before creating a git commit.
+WeenSpace uses the [pre-commit](https://pre-commit.com/#install) tool to check and automatically fix any formatting issue before creating a git commit.

 Run the following command to install pre-commit into your git hooks and have it run on every commit: